 Character animations are about ‘personification’.
 Taking an inanimate visual and giving it human traits and characteristics, adding movement and sound to let the audience imagine it has thoughts and feelings.
 This allows the audience to identify more easily with the animated message without over-identifying human pre-formers such as gender or age.
 It’s a versatile and useful format for most messaging and industries when done correctly.

 3D animation moves in 3D space giving it perspective and realism, often with complex skins that emulate real-life textures.
 2D is a flat format that can emulate perspective but not be seen from all sides.
 The facial movements tend to be less realistic.
 2D is generally quicker and cheaper than 3D animation.
-Ask. your character animation company which approach would work best for your brand.
+Ask your character animation company which approach would work best for your brand.

-There is such a huge range of choice out there for animation style, it’s important to choose what works for you brand personality and corporate image rather than what is trending or you could divide your audience.
+There is such a huge range of choices out there for animation style, it’s important to choose what works for your brand personality and corporate image rather than what is trending or you could divide your audience.
 Have a look around at some successful business animation examples and see which speaks to you and ultimately your customers.
 Have a look at all types including whiteboard animations, characters animations, explainer videos, infographic animations, and even hand-drawn animations.
 Talk it through with your animation agency and then make the decision together.